1.7 Learning Your Way Around

 The color-coding of spots in the Bandmap is the same as in the Entry Window, so each of those red calls represents a new multiplier in the contest.
 Spots that came from a CW Skimmer on the Reverse Beacon Network are marked with a #.
 If a spot was newly spotted within the last two minutes, the word "New" will appear beside it.
 You can change the font size in the Bandmap window using the font sizer up/down arrows at the top right of the bandmap.

 The information about the spot includes the frequency, who spotted it, how long ago the spot was posted, and spot comments (the comments on this spot came from a CW Skimmer).
-The second line in the balloon, telling you how closely you are tuned to the spot, only appears if the radio is tuned to a frequency close to the spot.
+The second line in the tooltip, telling you how closely you are tuned to the spot, only appears if the radio is tuned to a frequency close to the spot.

 In a busy contest, certain parts of the band can get pretty crowded with spots.
 Pressing the numeric keypad <+> key will zoom the Bandmap in and spread the spots out, like this:

 Pressing the numeric keypad <-> key will have the opposite effect.
 You can also zoom the Bandmap using the up and down arrow buttons in the lower right corner of the Bandmap window.

 Another useful thing about the Bandmap: If you single-click on a spot, your radio will automatically be sent to that spot.
 If, instead, you click on the frequency scale (anywhere within the width of the frequency hash marks), the radio will go to that frequency.
 There are also keyboard shortcuts that will move your radio from spot to spot up and down the band.
 More on this later.